- Several states deemed abortion procedures non-essential or ordered that they must cease during the pandemic.

 - Health departments and governors in various states have said abortions should stop during the coronavirus outbreak.

 - “Those who violate the governor’s order will be met with the full force of the law,” said Texas Attorney General Ken Paxton.

 As state health departments ban medical procedures that use Personal Protective Equipment during the coronavirus pandemic, several state health departments deemed abortions to be non-essential or ordered that they cease during the outbreak.

 Democratic governors in New York, Washington and New Jersey have deemed abortion an “essential” procedure.
-But health departments under Republican governors in Texas, Ohio, Oklahoma, Indiana, and Iowa as well as the governor of Mississippi said the procedures are non-essential and must be banned in order to reserve Personal Protective Equipment (PPE) for fighting coronavirus.
+But health departments under Republican governors in Alaska, Texas, Ohio, Oklahoma, Indiana, and Iowa as well as the governor of Mississippi said the procedures are non-essential and must be banned in order to reserve Personal Protective Equipment (PPE) for fighting coronavirus.

 Texas Attorney General Ken Paxton declared Monday that abortion providers “must postpone all surgeries and procedures that are not immediately medically necessary,” pursuant to an executive order from Republican Texas Gov. Greg Abbott.
 The order took effect immediately and will be in place at least until April 21.

 “Failure to comply with an executive order issued by the governor related to the COVID-19 disaster can result in penalties of up to $1,000 or 180 days of jail time,” the AG’s office said in a press release.
 (RELATED: ‘WE ARE OPEN’: Cleveland Abortion Clinic Defies Health Department Order To Stop Performing Abortions)